 Create a custom WooCommerce Cart page

-Before creating your custom WooCommerce cart page make sure that you have upgraded to the Elementor Pro version 3.5.
+Before creating your custom WooCommerce cart page make sure that you have upgraded to Elementor Pro version 3.5.
 Now open up the page with the Elementor editor.
-Here in the Elementor widget panel, you will be able to see three different widgets as –
+Here in the Elementor widget panel, you will be able to see three different widgets –

 - My account